TechnionTDK/wikipedia-places/README.md

 	  * Finding way to extract coordinates out of wikipedia label.
 	  * Find the best solution for search by area and proof it (POC).
   * Fixing an older project in order to extract the right abstract.
+  * Trying to get better abstract directly from wikipedia pages.